zogzog/cubicweb/doc/book/en/annexes/rql/language.rst

        Any X, V WHERE X concerns P, P eid 42, X corrected_in V?

-  You will get a result set containing all the project's tickets, with either the version in which it's corrected or None for tickets not related to a version.
+  You will get a result set containing all the project's tickets, with either the version in which it's fixed or None for tickets not related to a version.

 - All cards and the project they document if any